 Younger children may also take part in community based courses as long as they remain enrolled at school.

-To enrol in a community based course, parents/legal guardians must obtain the Minister for Education and Training’s approval for a Notice of Arrangements.
+To enrol in a community based course, parents or legal guardians must obtain the Minister for Education’s approval for a Notice of Arrangements.

 Community based course providers